100.3 Grados Fahrenheit A Centigrados

 Why the 5/9 Factor?

 The 5/9 factor in the conversion formula stems from the difference in the size of a degree on each scale.
-There are 180 degrees between the freezing and boiling points of water on the Fahrenheit scale and 100 degrees on the Celsius scale.
-Therefore, one degree Fahrenheit is 5/9 of a degree Celsius (100/180 = 5/9).
+Also, there are 180 degrees between the freezing and boiling points of water on the Fahrenheit scale and 100 degrees on the Celsius scale.
+So, one degree Fahrenheit is 5/9 of a degree Celsius (100/180 = 5/9).

 Frequently Asked Questions (FAQ)